SyncfusionExamples/how-to-set-two-different-title-bar-text-for-minimized-and-normal-maximized-state-of-winforms-metro-f/README.md

 # How to set two different title bar text for minimized and normal/maximized state of WinForms MetroForm?

-This sample illustrates how to set two different title bar text for minimized and normal/maximized state of WinForms MetroForm.
+This sample illustrates how to set two different title bar text for minimized and normal/maximized state of [WinForms MetroForm](https://www.syncfusion.com/winforms-ui-controls/metroform).

-In MetroForm, by default the text displayed in the title bar will be same when the form is in normal/maximized state and minimized state.
-You can set different title bar text for normal/maximized state and minimized state by using Resize event of the form.
+In `MetroForm`, by default the text displayed in the title bar will be same when the form is in normal/maximized state and minimized state.
+You can set different title bar text for normal/maximized state and minimized state by using `Resize` event of the form.

 ```C#
 public Form1()